Big data is crucial in healthcare IT, but getting the people to run it isn't easy

-Why big data talent is so hard to find
+Talent is hard to find

-What should healthcare do about it?
+What can your hospital do about it?

-There's no easy fix, but there are steps healthcare organizations can take to make positions more attractive and begin to fill the skills gap.
+There's no easy fix, but there are steps healthcare organizations can take to make these positions more attractive and begin to fill the skills gap.
 It might be an uphill battle for a while, but hospitals and providers have options.

 If your IT team has questions about the infrastructural changes you may need to make to support your big data program, contact us at www.flexential.com to speak with one of our experts.